 I had never strapped a pair of wooden planks to my feet before and hurtled myself down a mountain, but my husband’s family are big into skiing and if I was going to be a part of it, I had to make sure that I, too, could find some enjoyment in this particularly upmarket sport.

-I’ve now been four times, and every time has been a real education in appreciating the beauty of Mother Nature.
+I’ve now been four times to the French Alps in winter, and every time has been a real education in appreciating the beauty of Mother Nature.

 There’s just something about looking around you and seeing mountains like these that help you feel really really small in the best way possible.